Social Incubator Fund

 - Increased numbers of social investors making investments into early stage social ventures.

-This is not funding for frontline social ventures.
-To be eligible to apply to Round Two of the Social Incubator Fund you must meet our definition of a social incubator on page 3 of the application form and be able to offer all four of the following services:
+To be eligible for the Social Incubator Fund, applicants needed to meet our definition of a social incubator in the guidance and be able to offer all four of the following services:

 - provision of non-grant seed capital